-Beck, 'Where It's At' (1997)
+Beck, "Where It's At" (1997)

-Beck showed everybody 'Where It's At' with his performance of this 'Odelay' jam at the 1997 Awards.
+Beck showed everybody "Where It's At" with his performance of this Odelay jam at the 1997 Awards.
 Immediately following his Grammy close-up, Beck won Best Male Rock Vocal Performance honors for the song.
-'Odelay' was also nominated for the Best Album Grammy, but it lost to Celine Dion's 'Falling Into You.'
+Odelay was also nominated for the Best Album Grammy, but it lost to Celine Dion's Falling Into You.

-U2 and Mary J Blige, 'One' (2006)
+U2 and Mary J Blige, "One" (2006)

-Green Day, 'American Idiot' (2005)
+Green Day, "American Idiot" (2005)

-"Instead of fading away, they've grown up and released a concept album with a novel concept: all the songs are good," director Quentin Tarantino says during his introduction of Green Day's 2005 Grammy performance of 'American Idiot,' and his statement would prove prophetic, as Green Day took home Best Rock Album honors later in the evening.
+"Instead of fading away, they've grown up and released a concept album with a novel concept: all the songs are good," director Quentin Tarantino says during his introduction of Green Day's 2005 Grammy performance of "American Idiot," and his statement would prove prophetic, as Green Day took home Best Rock Album honors later in the evening.

 Joe Strummer Tribute (Dave Grohl, Elvis Costello, Bruce Springsteen, Tony Kanal from No Doubt) (2003)

 What do Dave Grohl, Elvis Costello, Bruce Springsteen, and Tony Kanal from No Doubt have in common?
-They all dig punk rock, and following the 2002 death of Clash frontman Joe Strummer, they joined forces to honor the late icon with an all-star run-through of 'London Calling.'
-Now, the Grammys are the type of commercialized event the Clash probably would have avoided, but it's worth noting that on the night of the tribute, the band won its first-ever gramophone statue, as 'Westway to the World' snagged Best Long Form Music Video honors.
+They all dig punk rock, and following the 2002 death of Clash frontman Joe Strummer, they joined forces to honor the late icon with an all-star run-through of "London Calling."
+Now, the Grammys are the type of commercialized event the Clash probably would have avoided, but it's worth noting that on the night of the tribute, the band won its first-ever Grammy, as Westway to the World snagged Best Long Form Music Video honors.

-Smashing Pumpkins, '1979' (1997)
+Smashing Pumpkins, "1979" (1997)

-The Pumpkins were near the peak of their powers in 1997, still touring behind the sprawling double album 'Mellon Collie and Infinite Sadness' when they hit the Grammys stage to perform '1979,' the disc's second single and the only in the band's career to top the Alternative Songs chart.
+The Smashing Pumpkins were near the peak of their powers in 1997, still touring behind the sprawling double album Mellon Collie and Infinite Sadness when they hit the Grammys stage to perform "1979," the disc's second single and the only in the band's career to top the Alternative Songs chart.

-A year after winning Best Alternative Album at the 2002 ceremony for their debut, 'Parachutes,' Coldplay returned to perform at the Grammys for the first time.
-Accompanied by a full orchestra, they turned in a haunting performance of 'Politik' from 'A Rush of Blood to the Head,' which earned the band Best Alternative Album honors for the second year in a row.
+A year after winning Best Alternative Album at the 2002 ceremony for their debut, Parachutes, Coldplay returned to perform at the Grammys for the first time.
+Accompanied by a full orchestra, they turned in a haunting performance of "Politik" from A Rush of Blood to the Head, which earned the band Best Alternative Album honors for the second year in a row.

-White Stripes, 'Seven Nation Army' (2004)
+White Stripes, "Seven Nation Army" (2004)

-Throughout the mid-'00s, the Stripes were a virtual lock to win Best Alternative Album at the Grammys.
+Throughout the mid-'00s, the White Stripes were a virtual lock to win Best Alternative Album at the Grammys.
 All they had to do was release an album, and it would win.
-It happened with three straight records (2004's 'Elephant,' 2006's 'Get Behind Me Satan and 2008's 'Icky Thump'), and in 2002, the Stripes also turned in a scorching version of 'Seven Nation Army,' still their signature tune.
+It happened with three straight records (2004's Elephant, 2006's Get Behind Me Satan and 2008's Icky Thump), and in 2002, they also turned in a scorching version of "Seven Nation Army," still their signature tune.

-Radiohead, '15 Step' (2009)
+Radiohead, "15 Step" (2009)

-Taking a page from Fleetwood Mac's 'Tusk,' Radiohead recruited the USC marching band to help reproduce the complex polyrhythms featured in '15 Step,' the lead track from their 'In Rainbows' album.
+Taking a page from Fleetwood Mac's Tusk, Radiohead recruited the USC marching band to help reproduce the complex polyrhythms featured in "15 Step," the lead track from their In Rainbows album.
 The disc won the Grammy for -- you guessed it -- Best Alternative Album, a category Radiohead has won a record-tying three times over the course of seven nominations.

-Gnarls Barkley, 'Crazy' (2007)
+Gnarls Barkley, "Crazy" (2007)

 Remember all those brilliantly bizarre costumes that producer Danger Mouse and rapper Cee Lo Green used to wear when performing as Gnarls Barkley?
-They opted for pilot outfits for their 2007 appearance at the Grammys, where they performed 'Crazy,' the breakout single from their 2006 debut album, 'St. Elsewhere,' which won Best Alternative Album honors.
+They opted for pilot outfits for their 2007 appearance at the Grammys, where they performed "Crazy," the breakout single from their 2006 debut album, St. Elsewhere, which won Best Alternative Album honors.